How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 - How do you handle post-trip communication with clients?

-- Can you describe your commission structure and payment timeline?
+- Describe your commission structure and payment timeline.

 - How do you ensure my client relationship is protected?